-PROGRAM DESCRIPTIONS TEXAS JUVENILE PROBATION COMMISSION
+TEXAS JUVENILE PROBATION COMMISSION

-BASIC SUPERVISION SERVICES: The basic supervision program consists of youth under three types of supervision: adjudicated probation, deferred prosecution, and supervision prior to court proceedings.
+BASIC SUPERVISION SERVICES: The basic supervision program consists of youth under three types of supervision: adjudicated probation, deferred prosecution, and supervision prior to disposition.
 Adjudicated probation is a form of community-based supervision for a specified period of time.
 Deferred prosecution is a voluntary alternative to adjudication with court-imposed conditions and supervision requirements.
-Supervision prior to court proceedings includes juveniles under temporary supervision pending a disposition or court action, and juveniles conditionally released from detention.
+Supervision prior to disposition includes juveniles under temporary supervision pending a disposition or court action and juveniles conditionally released from detention.
+All juveniles under supervision receive a wide variety of services in addition to supervision.
+These services include mental health and substance abuse assessments and evaluations, educational assessments, drug testing, medical and dental services, community service, restitution and programming to address the needs of the juvenile.

 COMMUNITY CORRECTIONS: Community corrections programs are those programs designed to divert juveniles from commitment to the Texas Youth Commission.
-The community corrections strategy consists of three major components: Intensive Supervision Probation (ISP), Special Needs Diversionary Program, and Residential Placements.
+Three major components of the community corrections strategy are: Intensive Supervision Probation (ISP), Special Needs Diversionary Program, and Residential Placements.

 Intensive Supervision Probation: Intensive supervision probation provides increased monitoring and officer contact to youth.
-This type of program provides an alternative for those youth for whom commitment is a strong possibility.
+This type of program provides an alternative for youth for whom commitment is a strong possibility.